LauraVEkris/openrowingmonitor/docs/Architecture.md

-# Open Rowing Monitor architecture
+# OpenRowingMonitor architecture

 <!-- markdownlint-disable no-inline-html -->
-In this document, we describe the architectual construction of Open Rowing Monitor.
-For the reasons behind the physics, please look at [the Physics behind Open Rowing Monitor](Physics_Of_OpenRowingMonitor.md).
-In this document we describe the main functional blocks in Open Rowing Monitor, and the major design decissions.
+In this document, we describe the architectual construction of OpenRowingMonitor.
+For the reasons behind the physics, please look at [the Physics behind OpenRowingMonitor](Physics_Of_OpenRowingMonitor.md).
+In this document we describe the main functional blocks in OpenRowingMonitor, and the major design decissions.

 ## Platform choice